List of university a cappella groups in the United Kingdom: Illuminations

-Former Groups
+Former groups

-The Madrigals are a mixed A cappella group from Exeter University formed in 2008 by Ben Pennington.
-They specialise in singing madrigals.
+The Madrigals were a mixed a cappella group from Exeter University formed in 2008 by Ben Pennington.
+They specialised in singing madrigals.
 The group has since disbanded.

-Hoi Rhapsodoi are a mixed A cappella octet from Exeter University.
-Formed in 2008 by Erika Borley and Tom Simpson, they sing a huge mix of secular and sacred music.
+Hoi Rhapsodoi were a mixed a cappella group that sang a range of secular and sacred music.
 The group has since disbanded in 2016.

 University of Glasgow

 Choral Stimulation

-Choral Stimulation is a mixed-voice A cappella group from the University of Glasgow formed in 2008.
+Choral Stimulation is a mixed-voice a cappella group from the University of Glasgow formed in 2008.
 Since 2010, they have competed in the Voice Festival UK at the St Andrews semifinal.
-In 2011, they won the award for 'Outstanding Performance' for their arrangement entitled "Night at the Movies", which incorporated theme tunes from several Hollywood blockbusters, including The Lord of the Rings, Star Wars and Pirates of the Caribbean.
-Became the first group outside of St Andrews to win the VF-UK Regional for Scotland in 2013 to go on to compete in London as well as picking up the award for 'Outstanding Arrangement'.
+In 2011, they won the award for 'Outstanding Performance'.
+In 2013, they became the first group outside of St Andrews to win the VF-UK Regional for Scotland, going on to compete in London as well as picking up the award for 'Outstanding Arrangement'.

 In September and October 2015 Choral Stimulation were one of eight groups who appeared in the BBC television series, The Naked Choir, after auditions from 400 groups from across the UK.

+Guildhall School of Music and Drama

+The Conchords

+The Conchords are an a cappella group from the Guildhall School of Music and Drama, who won the UK ICCA semi-final in 2020 and 2022, also picking up 'Outstanding Soloist' awards in both the semi-final and their quarter-final in 2020.

 Imperial College London

 The Techtonics

-The Techtonics is an all-male A cappella group from Imperial College London formed in the summer of 2008 by Christian Carter and Ed Brightman.
+The Techtonics is an all-male a cappella group from Imperial College London formed in the summer of 2008 by Christian Carter and Ed Brightman.
 The group became an immediate success on campus, coming second on Imperial Idol 2009, and appearing alongside Athlete and Noel Fielding at Imperial's Summer Ball that year.

 In 2010, they participated in the Cambridge semifinal of the Voice Festival UK, and Carter received the award for 'Outstanding Arrangement' of Robbie Williams' "Come Undone".
 The following year, they competed in the newly formed London semifinal, and won the award for 'Outstanding Performance'.

 The group took a show to the Edinburgh Festival Fringe for a week in the summer of 2010 and sold out on their final performance.
-They recorded an album in 2010 and regularly busk on Portobello Road on a Saturday morning.

-Between 28 August and 4 September 2011, the group embarked upon a tour of Croatia alongside the Imperial College Chamber Choir, and competed in the Vocal Marathon A cappella competition.
+Between 28 August and 4 September 2011, the group embarked upon a tour of Croatia alongside the Imperial College Chamber Choir, and competed in the Vocal Marathon a cappella competition.
 They were described as "setting the audience on fire" and bringing a "fresh and positive energy" to the competition.

 The group competed in the London Regional Round of the Voice Festival UK 2012, claiming awards for 'Outstanding Performance' and 'Outstanding Soloist'.

-The Techtonics won the International Championship of Collegiate A Cappella in 2016, becoming the first non-US group to ever hold the title.
+The Techtonics won the International Championship of Collegiate A Cappella in 2016.

-The group returned to the ICCA in 2020, placing third in the UK Semifinal.
+The group returned to the ICCA in 2020, placing third in the UK semi-final after winning their quarter-final.
 In the 2021 virtual running of ICCA, The Techtonics placed second in the UK, receiving awards for best audio mixing along the way.